 Welcome to Iceland!
 It's time to start your journey around this volcanic island's incredibly diverse natural wonders.

-To reach Reykjavik you’ll take the short 40-minute drive through the charred and blackened lava fields of the Reykjanes peninsula.
+To reach Reykjavik, you'll take the short 40-minute drive through the charred and blackened lava fields of the Reykjanes peninsula.

 On your way to Reykjavik, you could opt to take a detour with a dip at the Blue Lagoon.
-This is often seen as the perfect way to start your trip to Iceland by relaxing and rejuvenating in the mineral-rich healing waters of the lagoon after a long day of travelling.
+This is often seen as the perfect way to start your trip to Iceland by relaxing and rejuvenating in the mineral-rich healing waters of the lagoon after a long day of traveling.
 Situated in the midst of a volcanic landscape, this amazing attraction is well worth a visit.

 You'll then retire for the evening in your Reykjavik accommodation, with plenty of rest for your next day of sightseeing.